Robust Optimality of Bundling Goods Beyond Finite Variance: Introduction

-\textit{Robust mechanisms for single good.} Maximin analysis for mean-variance ambiguity was pioneered in Azar and Micali \cite{azar2012optimal}, generalized to higher moments in \cite{carrasco2018optimal}; see also \cite{chen2022distribution,suzdaltsev2018distributionally}.
-Other forms of knowledge were also studied, such as percentiles \cite{eren2010monopoly}, mean absolute deviation \cite{roos2019chebyshev, elmachtoub2021value,chen2023screening}, or knowing that the valuation distribution is within the proximity of a given reference distribution \cite{bergemann2011robust,chen2023screening}.
-Instead of maximin expected revenue, alternative objectives studied in the literature include minimax regret \cite{bergemann2008pricing,bergemann2011robust,elmachtoub2021value, chen2023screening} and the competitive or approximation ratio \cite{eren2010monopoly,giannakopoulos2023ratio,elmachtoub2021value}.
-We also refer to the work of Allouah, Bahamou and Besbes \cite{allouah2023optimal} who assume to have prior knowledge about the probability of sale of a good.
+\textit{Robust mechanisms for single good.} Maximin analysis for mean-variance ambiguity was pioneered in \cite{azar2012optimal}, generalized to higher moments in \cite{carrasco2018optimal}; see also \cite{chen2022distribution,suzdaltsev2018distributionally}.
+Other forms of knowledge were also studied, such as percentile and quantile-based information \citep{eren2010monopoly,ge2025optimal}, mean absolute deviation \citep{roos2019chebyshev, elmachtoub2021value,chen2023screening}, or knowing that the valuation distribution is within the proximity of a given reference distribution \citep{bergemann2011robust,chen2023screening}.
+Instead of maximin expected revenue, alternative objectives studied in the literature include absolute regret \citep{bergemann2008pricing,bergemann2011robust,elmachtoub2021value, chen2023screening} and the competitive ratio \citep{eren2010monopoly,giannakopoulos2023ratio,wang2025power}.
+We also refer to the work of \cite{allouah2023optimal} who assume to have prior knowledge about the probability of sale of a good.
 In some works in the literature, randomized algorithms are also considered and shown to be optimal in certain cases.
-For selling one good in the robust setting, Chen, Hu and Wang \cite{chen2023screening} show, based on a functional version of Von Neumann's minimax theorem \cite{borwein1986fan}, that if randomized mechanisms are allowed in the maximin problem, the values of the maximin and minimax problems are equal to each other.
+For selling one good in the robust setting, \cite{chen2023screening} show, based on a functional version of Von Neumann's minimax theorem \citep{borwein1986fan}, that if randomized mechanisms are allowed in the maximin problem, the values of the maximin and minimax problems are equal to each other.
 We are not aware of a similar result for the problem of selling multiple goods, in particular not with the additional assumption of independent goods.
-This relation fails to hold if only (simple) deterministic mechanisms, like posted prices, are allowed.
+This relation fails to hold if only deterministic mechanisms are allowed.